I’m taking alook at the best episodes of It’s Always Sunny in Philadelphia as we wait for the new season. Let’s get right into it!

-As payback for the events at the Eagles tryout, and the Gang being responsible for Doyle’s leg injury, Liam, Ryan, and Margret McPoyle take the bar hostage.
-It’s ridiculous how quickly the gang turn on each other, almost immediately betraying one and other.
-Dee soon starts to fall victim to a case of Stockholm syndrome, and Dennis attempts to seduce Margret…
+As payback for the events at the Eagles tryout, and the Gang being responsible for Doyle’s leg injury, Liam, Ryan, and Margaret McPoyle take the bar hostage.
+It’s ridiculous how quickly the gang turn on each other, almost immediately betraying one another.
+Dee soon starts to fall victim to a case of Stockholm syndrome, and Dennis attempts to seduce Margaret…

 Dennis: Margaret, you like sweat, don’t you.
 Margaret–it is Margaret, isn’t it?
 Of course it is.
 You know, your eyebrow drives me crazy.
 It’s so thick, it’s so dark, so very…connected.
 You’re a stone cold fox, Margaret.
 You’re a stone cold fox, and I want you.
 I gotta have you–I need you.
 I want you inside me.
 But you know that, don’t you, Margaret?

 All the while Frank is stuck in the air ducts searching for his will, which is hidden somewhere up there by Charlie.
 The McPoyles then demand that the gang destroy their own bar, before taking them up to the roof for a helicopter escape.
 As they reach the roof, Frank emerges from the vent with Charlie who escaped earlier.
 They have a very Die Hard ending – Frank with a gun taped to his back and maniacal laughter coming from their captors, Frank opens fire, which results in Ryan falling off the roof ala Hans Gruber.
 The fall however is comically short and it’s revealed that the McPoyle’s guns were fake all along.